olafsulich/use-haki/.github/ISSUE_TEMPLATE/but_report.md

 ---
-name: Bug report
+name: 🐛 Bug Report
-about: Create a report to help improve this package
-title: ''
-labels: ''
-assignees: ''
+about: Bugs, missing documentation, or unexpected behavior 🤔.
 ---

 **What is the current behavior?**